testvon/alecsatin.github.io/_posts/2016-07-31-by-grace-im-saved-grace-free-and-boundless.md

   - Lutheran Hymnal
 ---
 May you remember today this wonderful gift granted through faith in Jesus Christ.  *By grace I'm saved, grace free and boundless* by Christian Scheidt, 1709-1761.

+[Note!](/songs/by-grace-im-saved-grace-free-and-boundless/){: .btn .btn--warning} If you're reading this through an RSS feed or an email subscription, you must visit the website to watch the video.
+{: .notice}

 # Lyrics